Sunningdale to Windsor walk

 - You pass a lake on your right and then the polo fields of Coworth Park Guard's Polo Club on your left, in 450 metres coming out on to the A329 road.
 Turn left down this road.
 In 150 metres turn right into the entrance of Virginia Water South car park (formerly Blacknest car park).
 In 20 metres go through and under car park barriers and bear left with the road and in 30 metres pass a timber, round kiosk building, with car park paying machines.
 Now keep ahead, with park information boards to your left, down a broad, gravel track, with woodland on either side, your direction 50°.
 You are now in Windsor Great Park.

 - In 200 metres you come down to Virginia Water Lake, where you turn left, onto a tarmac path, your direction due west, with the Lake on your right-hand side.

 - In 250 metres go over a small brick bridge with stone parapet walls and bordered with large rocks.
-Bear right with the path at the end of the bridge (not the sandy path to your right) and keep ahead with the water over to your right-hand, your direction now 20°, gently uphill.
+Bear right with the path at the end of the bridge .
+There is a refreshment kiosk on your left, serving tea and coffee.
+Now either keep ahead on the surfaced path or - if directed by signage - take the sandy path to its right, and keep ahead with the water over to your right-hand, your direction now 20°, gently uphill.

 - In 210 metres cross the lake by a large five-arch bridge with stone parapets.
-5 metres beyond the bridge [!] drop down from the path and turn right onto a faint path, to go back along the lakeside to your right, on a meandering path initially through light woodland, latterly through a more open area, our direction 125°.
+5 metres beyond the bridge [!] drop down from the path and turn right onto a faint path, to go back along the lakeside to your right, on a meandering path initially through light woodland, with tree route footbed, latterly through a more open area, your direction 125°.